dscho/xkcd/content/comics/2012-11-26-rubber-and-glue.md

   I'm rubber.
 You're rubber.
 We contemplate the reality of our existence in mute, vulcanized horror.
 img: https://imgs.xkcd.com/comics/rubber_and_glue.png
 ---
 [Playground.
-A girl, with hair like Megan, is balancing on a swing, two Cueball-like kids are swinging and two more kids, a young Cueball and a young Hairy are approaching a reading young Black Hat, whose hat is almost too big for his small head.]
+A girl, with hair similar to Megan's, is balancing on a swing, two Cueball-like kids are swinging and two more kids, a young Cueball and a young Hairy are approaching a reading young Black Hat, whose hat is almost too big for his small head.]

 Hairy: Whatchya reading, Hatboy?